 about MHOS

-Our artists are looking forward to seeing you in 2024 and inviting you into their creative spaces.
+Our artists are looking forward to welcoming you in 2025, inviting you into their creative spaces to share the passion behind their work.

-The open studios event is a once-a-year opportunity to meet our artists and to discover where the magic happens.
+Mundaring Hills Open Studios is a once-a-year opportunity to meet the artists, explore their studios and see where the magic truly happens.

 Creative inspiration